MaartenBijlsma/cfdecomp/cran-comments.md

 * Please write references in the Description field of the DESCRIPTION file in the form authors (year) <doi:...>, authors (year) <arXiv:...>, authors (year, ISBN:...) or if those are not available: authors (year) <https:...>
 with no space after 'doi:', 'arXiv:', 'https:' and angle brackets for auto-linking.
 (If you want to add the title as well, quote it. --> "title")
   * We now refer to Sudharsanan & Bijlsma (2019) with the digital object identifier added between angle brackets.
+Corresponding changes were made in README.md.

 * Please always write TRUE and FALSE instead of T and F. (Also never name your variables T or F.)
   * All instances of =T were changed to =TRUE.
 Instances of =F were not found.